 If a student ever experiences difficulty in making a loan payment, they should always contact their loan servicer to prevent loan default.
 The loan servicer will work with the student and explore all options to avoid default.

-The Office of Student Financial Aid awards loans, but does not work with the repayment of loans.
+The Office of Student Financial Aid processes loans, but does not facilitate the repayment of loans.
 Listed below is contact information for loan repayment questions.

 Federal Direct Loans

 Log onto the Federal Student Aid website (https://studentloans.gov) to determine your Federal Direct Loan servicer and obtain contact information.

 Federal Perkins Loan, Nursing Loan, and Health Professions Loan

 University of Iowa Hallway (Emergency) Loans, Institutional, and Law Foundation Loans

 Heartland Campus Solutions ECSI (Educational Computer Systems Incorporated) (https://heartland.ecsi.net)

 Additional information is available on the University Billing Office web site.